codefresh-io/docs.codefresh.io/_docs/pipelines/hooks.md

 ## Syntactic sugar syntax

-To simplify the syntax for hooks, the following simplifications are also offered:
+We offer the following options to simplify the syntax for hooks.

-If you do not want to use metadata or annotations in your hook the keyword `exec` can be omitted:
+**Not using metadata or annotations in your hook**
+Omit the keyword `exec`:

 `codefresh.yml`
 {% highlight yaml %}